5Gum is made by the same people who make Orbit, which also has many vegan flavors, and likewise 5Gum has many vegan flavors that I’ll list below.

 - React 2.0 Mint

-As of now that’s all the flavors they have on the market as of mid-2019, all of which are vegan.
+As of now that’s all the flavors they have on the market as of early-2022, all of which are vegan.

 If you come across a new flavor, it’s most likely vegan as well due to Wrigley’s Gum’s essentially always being Vegan, but let us know about it and we can check it out for you.
 Odds are if it doesn’t contain Gelatin or has a hard shell-like outside it’ll be vegan.